-What the destruction of Ukraine’s Kakhova dam means for local residents
+What the destruction of Ukraine's Kakhova dam means for local residents

 Damage to key infrastructure

-According to CNN, Ukraine’s Energy ministry said that “almost 12,000 people in the Kherson region had lost power due to the flooding and that ‘there may be problems with water supply.’”
+According to CNN, Ukraine’s Energy Ministry said that “almost 12,000 people in the Kherson region had lost power due to the flooding and that ‘there may be problems with water supply.’”

 “We understand that there will be big problems regarding the delivery of drinking water,” Zelensky said.
 “There will be big problems with drinking water even where there is no flooding.
 In the whole region.”